 Step 4.
 Optimize and Publish

-Once uploaded, Facebook will automatically process the video.
-To ensure the best playback quality, select HD if available and enable captions or subtitles.
+After you upload, Facebook will start processing the video.
+Before you hit publish, select HD if available and enable captions or subtitles.

 After confirming that everything appear correctly, click Post to share your clip.
 For multiple clips or series, it's better to organize them into a Facebook Album or Video Playlist for easier management.